kemoycampbell/comTaskLib/README.md

 In order to set up a testing, change the username and password and host in the config.php and upload the database included here to your server.
 #
+More functions are to be added.
+This is just the beginning
+#
 Feel free to provide feedback or report any bug.